K.J. Osborn Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Recent Performances

-- In his Week 6 game against the Panthers, Osborn was targeted seven times and racked up six catches for 78 yards and scored one touchdown.
+- In his Week 6 matchup with the Panthers, Osborn grabbed six passes for 78 yards and scored one touchdown while being targeted seven times.

-- Osborn has recorded 118 receiving yards (39.3 per game) and one touchdown, hauling in 12 passes on 18 targets during his last three games.
+- Osborn's 12 receptions have gotten him 118 yards (39.3 per game) and one touchdown over his last three outings.
+He was targeted 18 times.

 Osborn's Minnesota Teammates